neatzzy/neatzzy/README.md

-# 💫 About Me:
-🏫 CS major at University of Brasília<br>⏳ 5/9 semesters completed<br>🗺️ I speak Portuguese 🇧🇷 and English
+# Hello 👋, my name is Élvis Miranda and I'm a Computer Science student at University of Brasília

 ## 🌐 Socials: